 No soak.
 Line dry in shade.
 Do not bleach.
 Low heat iron.

 The textile used for this dress uses organic cotton produced by the MG Gramodyog Seva Sansthan Foundation [MGGSS], West Bengal.
-The foundation's primary focus is on promoting Indigenous Variety cotton or Desi Cotton, a rain-fed crop indigenous to India grown with no harmful chemicals like pesticides or insecticides.
+The foundation's primary focus is on promoting Indigenous Variety cotton or Desi Cotton, a rain-fed crop indigenous to India and grown with no harmful chemicals like pesticides or insecticides.

 The stunning blue is hand-dyed using natural indigo by award-winning SIDR Crafts run by brothers Abduljabbar Khatri and Abdullah in Kutch, India.

 The Santra Project is a woman-owned and led Indian brand founded in 2021 by Tanisha Thyagarajan.
 Born out of love to bridge the gap between craftspeople and consumers, this contemporary brand is committed to nurturing century-old traditional methods and working with artisans to preserve their ancient textile crafts.
-A collective that works towards transparency, fair trade, ethical consumerism, they draw inspiration from travels, memories and old family photographs.
+A collective that works towards transparency, fair trade, and ethical consumerism, they draw inspiration from travels, memories and old family photographs.
 Read More